Ten minutes before

 During his school time, Verhoeven made four short films.
 The last one called Party won a prize.
-When he was drafted it was his math that brought him to the airforce.
+When he was drafted, it was his math that brought him to the airforce.
 They were going to send him to Germany to calculate the trajectories for the missiles bound for Moskou.
 When a friend of his father got word to the head of the Marines about the university-educated filmmaker.

 Before he got to calculate any trajectory he was transferred to the marines where he became a lieutenant assigned to the Marine Film Service.
 About this moment he says: “You can be brought forward but then it is up to you to grasp the opportunity.”
 He filmed the army’s efforts during the marriage of Princess Beatrix.
-And was put in charge of making a movie in honor of the marine’s three-hundred-year existence.
+He was put in charge of making a movie in honor of the marine’s three-hundred-year existence.
 Inspired by James Bond he made the fast-paced action documentary called “The Marine Corps”.
 It made him realize he would not continue doing math.

 A young Rutger Hauer

-The middle ages were popular on screens all around Europe and Floris was to be the Dutch Ivanhoe.
+The middle ages were popular on screens all around Europe, and Floris was to be the Dutch Ivanhoe.
 Paul wasn’t really keen to film some people on horses but he decided to do it anyway.
 Because he thought: “Well, then you’ve got something, haven’t you?”
-“Sometimes you just have to let go of your ambitions or preferences because if it doesn’t go like this (he draws a straight line in the air) it will go like this (he draws a curved line in the air, ending at the same point).
+“Sometimes you just have to let go of your ambitions, or preferences, because if it doesn’t go like this (he draws a straight line in the air) it will go like this (he draws a curved line in the air, ending at the same point).